 Dig director Eilat Mazar of Hebrew University says the 2-centimeter (0.8-inch) long fragment bears an ancient form of writing known as Akkadian wedge script.

-The fragment includes a partial text including the words "you," ''them," and
+The fragment includes a partial text including the words "you," ''them," and "later."

 The clay piece and predates the next-oldest example of writing found in Jerusalem by 600 years and dates roughly four centuries before the Bible says King David ruled a Jewish kingdom from the city.

 Mazar said Monday that the fragment likely came from a royal court and suggested more could be found in the most ancient part of Jerusalem, located in the city's predominantly Palestinian eastern sector.